 Knowledge of Goals and Roles Trustees are very clear on The Bold Vision and the role of the Vision in strategic planning, budget process and policy.
 1 2 3 4 5 The role of trustees on the Board of Education is clear.
 1 2 3 4 5 The initial orientation and continuing board development enable trustees to perform and improve in their role.
 1 2 3 4 5 The Board follows its mandate as established by the School Act and Regulations and to set the strategic direction for the school district.
 1 2 3 4 5 Trustees respect the authority vested in the role of the Superintendent of Schools and senior staff to manage and operationalize policies and directions, which have been established and evaluated by the Board.
-2 3 4 5 The Board has developed criteria and a process for annually evaluating the Superintendent of Schools.
-2 3 4 5 Meetings Agendas are well-organized and include the items that should appear on a regular basis.
-2 3 4 5 Trustees have opportunity to provide input for agendas.
+1 2 3 4 5 The Board has developed criteria and a process for annually evaluating the Superintendent of Schools.
+1 2 3 4 5 Meetings Agendas are well-organized and include the items that should appear on a regular basis.
+1 2 3 4 5 Trustees have opportunity to provide input for agendas.
+1 2 3 4 5 Board meetings focus on the School District's strategic plan, annual goals and objectives, and strategic issues as they arise.
+1 2 3 4 5 Trustees receive adequate materials in enough time to allow them to prepare for meetings.
 1 2 3 4 5